SabaKzmi/FIFO-Memory-in-Verilog/README.md

 # FIFO Memory in Verilog
 This Verilog project features a First-In-First-Out (FIFO) memory block with 8 memory locations, each 16 bits wide.
 The FIFO includes control inputs for Reset, Write, and Read, along with flag outputs for Empty and Full.
 Address management for read and write operations is handled by counters (rdIndex and wrIndex).
-The design uses data flow modeling and is simulated in ModelSim.
+The design uses behavioral modeling and is simulated in ModelSim.
 ## ASM Chart
 State transitions and control logic for the FIFO design.
 <p align="center">